hamishpartington/BSA/README.md

 ## Mark

-I recieved a distinction for this assignment with a mark of 74.
+I received a distinction for this assignment with a mark of 74.